carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/02-Intro_to_Nextflow.md

 ```
 {: .output}
 This is the output of our pipeline.
-Normally we don't output anything for our pipeline to the command line (outside of debugging) but we saw it because we used `.view()`.
+Normally we don't output anything for our pipeline to the command line (outside of debugging) but we saw it because we used `.view()` on the output of `echo_file`.

+If we want to view the `message.txt` file we have to do a little digging because it's not in the directory in which we called NextFlow.
+NextFlow runs each process in it's own special directory so that concurrently running processes don't interfere with each other.
+We'll describe this in more detail in the [next lesson]({{page.root}}{% link _episodes/03-Nextflow_Workflows.md %}).

 > ## Simple script challenge
 >